Top 10 Things to do In The Treasure Valley - March 2026

 1. Ski or Snowboard at Bogus Basin Before the Season Ends

-One of the biggest lifestyle advantages of living in Boise is that Bogus Basin is roughly 45 minutes from downtown.
-You can ski a half day and still be home for dinner.
+One of the biggest lifestyle advantages of living in Boise is that Bogus Basin is about 45 minutes from downtown.
+You don’t need a ski condo.
+You don’t need a full weekend plan.
+You can ski for a few hours and come home.

 2. Walk or Bike the Boise River Greenbelt as Spring Wakes Up

-March is when the Boise River Greenbelt starts coming alive again.
-Snow melts.
+March is when the Boise River Greenbelt starts to feel alive again.
+The snow melts.
 The river runs stronger.
 Trees begin budding.
+You’ll see runners, cyclists, families with strollers, and people walking dogs along the path.

-The Greenbelt stretches roughly 25 miles through Boise into parts of Garden City and Eagle, connecting parks, neighborhoods, and downtown.
+The Greenbelt stretches roughly 25 miles through Boise and into parts of Garden City and Eagle.
+It connects parks, neighborhoods, and downtown.

 3. Explore the Foothills During Peak Green Season